vanitoz/Twitter-Sentiment-Analysis/README.md

 ## Approach

-General Approach for this problem was based on Cross Industry Standard Process for Data Mining (CRISP-DM) Which includes all following pmpotrtant steps:
+General Approach for this problem was based on Cross Industry Standard Process for Data Mining (CRISP-DM) Which includes all following impotrtant steps:

 1. Look at the big picture.
 2. Get the data.